-As a Royal Air Force Weapons Technician you will be responsible for arming our aircraft with weapons.
+As a Royal Air Force Weapon Technician you will be responsible for arming our aircraft with weapons.
 You will also make sure all the weapons management and release systems are in full working order.
 Most weapons technicians spend their first tour of duty on a flying squadron helping with ground handling tasks and preparing the aircraft for the next flight, you could go on to work with ejection seats and rocket launchers, bombs and missiles or to service small arms and automatic weapons.

 - Arm aircraft with bombs, guided weapons, missiles and loading aircraft guns